nebuwan/ricmor-etl-proj/README.md

-# 🧬 Rick and Morty ETL Project
+# Rick and Morty ETL Project

-This project extracts character data from the [Rick and Morty API](https://rickandmortyapi.com/), loads it into a **PostgreSQL staging table**, and applies **Slowly Changing Dimension (SCD) Type 2** logic to maintain historical records in a dimension table.
+This project extracts character data from the [Rick and Morty API](https://rickandmortyapi.com/), loads it into a PostgreSQL staging table, and applies Slowly Changing Dimension (SCD) Type 2 logic to maintain historical records in a dimension table.

-It is designed using modular Python scripts for easy maintenance and scalability.

----

-## 📁 Project Structure
+## Project Structure

 ```
 rick_etl_project/